18th February 2015 (and updated since)

 In 2012 Claire was appointed Chair of the Handicap and Course Rating Committee for England Golf.
 She also sat on England Golf’s Club Services Committee.
 The former role means she also sat on the The Council of National Golf Unions (CONGU) Board and Technical Committee up until 2016, with representatives from The R&A and the other Home Unions.

 In February 2015 Claire became one of the first women members of The Royal & Ancient Golf Club of St. Andrews (The R&A) – an Ordinary rather than an Honorary one.
 Within this first wave of 14 ladies there were just five women from Great Britain and Ireland (GB&I).
 These were HRH The Princess Royal, Dame Laura Davies, Lady Angela Bonallack, Belle Robertson MBE and Claire Dowling.
-For more information on the R&A’s Women Members click here – R&A Women Members.
+For more information on the R&A’s Women Members click here: Women Members – The R&A and Augusta National GC.

 This was not her first involvement with the R&A though.
 As a representative of the Ladies Golf Union she became the first women to sit on the R&A’s Amateur Status Committee between 1997-2001.